6.7 million acres were never under BLM management.

 (The percentages above were current as of July 25, 2011.)

 Fact: This charge is patently false.
-The current on-the-range population of wild horses and burros (approximately 37,300) is greater than the number found roaming in 1971 (about 25,300).
-The BLM is seeking to achieve the appropriate management level of 26,500 wild horses and burros on Western public rangelands, or nearly 11,000 fewer than the current West-wide population.
-The BLM also actively monitors the genetics of each herd by sending genetic samples to Dr. Gus Cothran at Texas A&M University.
-Dr. Cothran furnishes the BLM a report on every sample with recommendations for specific herds.
+The 2016 on-range population of wild horses and burros (approximately 67,000) is two-and-a-half times greater than the number found roaming in 1971 (about 25,300).
+The BLM is seeking to achieve the Appropriate Management Level of 26,715 wild horses and burros on Western public rangelands, or about 40,000 fewer than the current West-wide on-range population.
+The BLM monitors the genetic diversity of each herd through collection of hair samples during gather operations.
+Under an assistance agreement, Dr. Gus Cothran of Texas A&M University analyzes the samples and reports to the BLM his recommendations for specific herds.

 Fact: This claim is totally false.
 The removal of wild horses and burros from public rangelands is carried out to ensure rangeland health, in accordance with land-use plans that are developed in an open, public process.
 These land-use plans are the means by which the BLM carries out its core mission, which is to manage the land for multiple uses while protecting the land’s resources.
-Livestock grazing on BLM-managed land has declined by nearly 30 percent since 1971 (when Congress passed the Wild Free-Roaming Horses and Burros Act) -- from 12.1 million Animal Unit Months (AUMs or forage units) to 8.9 million AUMs in 2012.
+Livestock grazing on BLM-managed land has declined by 33 percent since 1971 (when Congress passed the Wild Free-Roaming Horses and Burros Act) -- from 12.8 million Animal Unit Months (AUMs or forage units) to 8.6 million AUMs in 2015.

 Fact: This assertion is false.
 Section 1333 of the 1971 Wild Free-Roaming Horses and Burros Act mandates that once the Interior Secretary "determines...on the basis of all information currently available to him, that an overpopulation exists on a given area of the public lands and that action is necessary to remove excess animals, he shall immediately remove excess animals from the range so as to achieve appropriate management levels."
 Section 1338 of the law authorizes the BLM’s use of helicopters and motorized vehicles in its management of wild horses and burros.